Disease Guide ·Glaucoma ·2026

 Glaucoma in Dogs - symptoms, vet costs & insurance

-Glaucoma in dogs is a painful emergency — medications cost $50-$200/month and surgery runs $1,500-$3,000 per eye.
-Increased pressure inside the eye damages the optic nerve and retina, leading to permanent blindness within hours to days if untreated.
-Breed predisposition is strong, and most dogs eventually lose vision in the affected eye despite treatment.
+Glaucoma in dogs is a painful emergency - medications cost $50-$200/month and surgery runs $1,500-$3,000 per eye.
+Increased eye pressure damages the optic nerve and retina, causing permanent blindness within hours to days if untreated.
+Most dogs eventually lose vision despite treatment.

 Glaucoma - vet costs and insurance